yhsure/blog/content/thoughts/transformers.md

 >
 > The paper authors also experimented with learned positional embeddings and found similar performance but ultimately chose the sinusoidal version as it meant that the model can extrapolate to sequence lengths outside ones encountered in training.

 Token embeddings are learned during training whereas positional encodings can either be fixed or learned.
-As both embeddings have the same dimensionality, we simply perform an element-wise addition to get the **input embedding**.
+As both embeddings have the same dimensionality, we simply perform an element-wise addition to get the **input [[thoughts/latent-factor model|embedding]]**.

 Running this for all $T$ of the input tokens gives us the input embedding matrix of size $[C_\text{embed}, T]$.
 This corresponds to a column vector $[C_\text{embed}, 1]$ for each token.